 So, we look at the WHY?
 And we look at WHAT’s NEXT?

 Analysis of current stock markets and monetary environment

 The stock markets have been waiting for a crash for several years.
-There have been some incidents on the markets, but the central banks have absorbed them with their standard tool – create more base-money and patch with the newly created base-money the places, where the markets start to blow off.
+There have been some incidents on the markets, but the central banks have absorbed them with their standard tool.
+They will create more base-money and patch with the newly created base-money any blow off’s on the market.

-So, central bankers’ understanding of the networked financial markets is much better than it was the case during the Lehman crisis in 2007/2008.
+Central bankers’ understanding of the networked financial markets is much better than it was during the Lehman crisis in 2007/2008.
 Central bankers were prepared for everything except a black swan of the Coronavirus.

 The declaration of the worldwide pandemic by WHO, the lockdowns and the fear of people became the black swan event.
 Of course, the central bankers responded with their usual toolset (create more base-money), but they were not prepared for the scale of this event.

 However, the big difference from this crisis versus the Lehman 2007/2008 crisis is the following – Lehman crisis was a monetary crisis, which could be fixed with freshly created base-money and fiscal stimulus from the biggest economies.